mcrowson/predict-kiva/README.md

 Depending upon your computer's computing power and RAM, these scripts could take between an hour and a day to run completely.
 Multiprocessing is used where allowed by Python and the default settings are to use all available cores.

 ## Final Models
-The best trained models are pickled and saved in this repo as well.
+It was my intention to save the final models on this repo.
+However, their size (severl hundred meg for the random forest models) prevented their inclusion.
+The modeling script saves the final models to your local directory as pickled objects.
 These are scikit-learn objects of RandomForestRegressor and LogisticRegressionClassifier.
 To predict new kiva loans, new observations must be flattened and prepared prior to using these objects predict method.
+The files can then be unpickled as trained objects.
+These trained objects can then score the new observations.